 What is the Public Sector Equality Duty?

-- eliminate discrimination, harassment and victimisation, and any other conduct that is prohibited by or under the Equality Act 2010
+- Eliminate discrimination, harassment and victimisation, and any other conduct that is prohibited by or under the Equality Act 2010

-- advance equality of opportunity between people who share a relevant protected characteristic and people who do not share it
+- Advance equality of opportunity between people who share a relevant protected characteristic and people who do not share it

-- foster good relations between people who share a relevant protected characteristic and those who do not share it.
+- Foster good relations between people who share a relevant protected characteristic and those who do not share it.

-What is the University doing to meet its duty and to comply with the Equality Act 2010?
+What is the University doing to meet its Public Sector Equality Duty and to comply with the Equality Act 2010?

 - Read about our our strategic EDI objectives 2021-2025